elastos/Elastos.Developer.Website/content/faq_roadmap/faq/faq_blockchain.md

 {{% faqentry question="Can an existing project running on for example Ethereum or NEO achieve superior performance by default by running on top of Elastos or can something like this only be the case if the Ethereum or NEO network is experiencing bandwidth issues?" %}}

 That’s a tough question to answer because it depends.
-NEO or Eth DApps are not completely decentralized so a lot of data these apps host are still saved in some centralized servers.
+NEO or Eth dApps are not completely decentralized so a lot of data these apps host are still saved in some centralized servers.
 Only the critical component and smart contracts are stored on Blockchain.
 So a centralized solution or part centralized-decentralized solution is always faster or at least easier to get it up and running fast.
 You can decide to switch to elastos hybrid app as well where you have part centralized-decentralized solution and this speed would be comparable or faster sometimes.
 For 100% elastos dapps running inside elastOS Browser(Trinity), these are completely decentralized.
 These will be slow at first but obviously they can be customized so they’re fast as well.
 It’s just that decentralized solution is going to be slower in general.

 {{% /faqentry %}}